KwameTaylor/bachelorette-predictor/README.md

 ## Setup

-In order to run the code in this repository, you'll need:
+In order to run the code in this repository, you'll need to:

-1. An installation of python through anaconda
+1. Have an installation of python through anaconda
-2. A local clone of this repository
+2. Clone this repository
+3. Copy or move the .csv files from ```kaggle-datasets/``` and ```kaggle-datasets/FiveThirtyEight/``` into the main repository folder
 <!--3.
 An ```env.py``` file that defines the following variables:
   - 'user'
   - 'host'